Insurance: What’s On the Horizon?

 “New business models and capabilities”

 According to VentureScanner.com, there were more than 1,500 insurtech startups last year, globally.
 But what are the implications of this insurtech boom? ”Insuretech startups are creating new business models and capabilities that will shape how insurance is discovered, evaluated, and sold”, research and consulting firm Forrester Research reveals in its August 2020 report, “Insurers Should Leverage Digital Technology To Strengthen Agency Distribution” [The Forrester Research Report].
-You can register here to get a full copy of the report.

 Some examples of how insurtechs are shaping the future of insurance – other than Caura, mentioned earlier – can be found in Forrester Research’s report: